lindaprotocol/documentation-en/docs/api/json-rpc.md

 ### eth_chainId

-*Returns the chainId of the TRON network which is the last four bytes of the genesis block hash*
+*Returns the chainId of the LINDA network which is the last four bytes of the genesis block hash*

 **Parameters**